 During the 2020-21 season, her close collaboration with Houston Grand Opera continued, as she performed Yolanda Cantrell in Jim Luigs’ reimagined The Impresario and Sir Elton John’s Trainer in David T. Little and Royce Vavrek’s chamber opera Vinkensport, co-hosted Giving Voice with Lawrence Brownlee, and presented a recital with Richard Bado as part of the Live from the Cullen recital series, all presented as part of HGO’s re-imagined digital season.
 Further showcasing her versatility during the last year, she created the Purple Robe Series, featuring songs from a large variety of genres including Opera, R&B, Gospel, Rap, and Musical Theater.
 The series went viral, especially for its episode honoring Juneteenth featuring Lift Every Voice and Sing as arranged by Roland Carter and performed by a chorus of outstanding Black opera singers.

-Heaston has established a long-standing relationship with Houston Grand Opera, beginning as a member of the Houston Grand Opera Studio.
-Her debut with the company was in the title role of Roméo et Juliette, and she has since been heard as Mimì in La bohème, Adina in L’elisir d’amore, Gilda in Rigoletto, Susanna in Le Nozze di Figaro, and Pamina in The Magic Flute.
+Heaston has established a long-standing relationship with Houston Grand Opera.
+She made her debut with the company was in the title role of Roméo et Juliette, and she has since been heard as Mimì in La bohème, Adina in L’elisir d’amore, Gilda in Rigoletto, Susanna in Le Nozze di Figaro, and Pamina in The Magic Flute.
 Heaston also created the title role in Houston Grand Opera’s world premiere of Jackie O, subsequently recording the opera for the Argo label.